artemnefedov/JavaAI/README.md

 //Text generation, the model will return the response as a String String response = openAI.generateText("Say this is a test"))

-//Image generation, the model will return a URL/ to the result, as a String String imgURL = openAI.generateImage("A cute baby sea otter"));
+//Image generation, the model will return a URL/ to the result, as a List of String List<String> imges = openAI.generateImage("A cute baby sea otter"));

 //Text generation, taking into account the dialogue (GPT-3.5), the model will return the answer as a String List<ChatMessage> messages = new ArrayList<>();